mavroprovato/stackexchange-django/README.md

 ### Loading data

-In order to load data to the database you should run the `loaddata` Django command, depending on the site you wish to load.
+StackExchange data dumps are published regularly at [archive.org](https://archive.org/details/stackexchange).
+You can load data to the database by running the `loaddata` Django command, depending on the site you wish to load.
 For example, in order to load the data for the `dba.stackexckange.com` site, run the following command:

 ```
-$ python manage.py loaddata dba.stackexchange
+$ python manage.py loaddata dba.stackexckange.com
 ```

 ### Running the application